DanSmith83/laravel5-foundation/README.md

 # laravel5-foundation
-Zurb Foundation components for Laravel 5

-At the moment, this just adds Foundation style pagination.
-I may add more at a later date.
+Create easy pagination and form elements based on the [Zurb Foundation](http://foundation.zurb.com) framework.

 ##Installation

 Add to composer.json:

-`"dansmith/laravel5-foundation": "0.1.*"`
+`"dansmith/laravel5-foundation": "0.2.*"`

-Add the service provider to the providers array in your config/app.php file:
+This package comes with two service providers which should be added to the providers array in your config/app.php file:

 `'Foundation\FoundationServiceProvider',`
+`'Foundation\FoundationFormServiceProvider',`

 Optionally, add the facade class to the aliases array in the same file: